 How reliable and consistent is the Pu:Am ratio of 2:1?
-Is it justifiable to assume a 2:1 ratio for both the surface soil (0-3 cm)?
+Is it justifiable to assume a 2:1 ratio for both the surface soil (0-3 cm) and the root zone (0-30 cm)?

 How realistic are the occupancy factors stated?
 Are these valid also for women and children?
 For example, children might be expected to spend more time on a village or picnic island, but would their estimated dose be decreased because of avoidance of agricultural islands, increased because they might be expected to play in the dirt, sand or coral, or would the dose be essentially the same as for an adult?